93 Park: Location

-The park is a center of nightlife in Bogota, located in the district of Chapinero where clubs, restaurants, shops, art galleries, auctions, design centers are abundant.
+The park is a center of nightlife in Bogotá, located in the district of Chapinero where clubs, restaurants, shops, art galleries, auctions, design centers are abundant.

 Places of interest

-The most notable are the restaurants around the park, as Café Renault, Gato Negro, Juan Valdez café, the beautiful gardens, and design centers and nightclubs in the surrounding area.
+The most notable are the restaurants around the park, as Café Renault, Gato Negro, Juan Valdez café, the gardens, and design centers and nightclubs in the surrounding area.

 At the western park edge, Colombia's first Starbucks was opened in 2015.

 Accessibility

 The park can be accessed from the main Carreras 11 and 15.